Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/installation.rst

 Linux
 ^^^^^

-1. GLIBC 2.17 or later is required.
+1. GLIBC 2.29 or later is required.
 Check your version by typing ``ld -version``.
-2. The 32 bit version of ``libz.so.1`` and ``libffi.so.6`` is required.
+2. The 32 bit version of ``libz.so.1`` and ``libffi.so.7`` is required.
 See the table below to install the proper packages.

 ================================= ================================== ======================================
-Distribution                      libz.so.1                          libffi.so.6
+Distribution                      libz.so.1                          libffi.so.7
 ================================= ================================== ======================================
-Debian/Ubuntu 32 bit              apt-get install zlib1g             apt-get install libffi6
-Debian/Ubuntu 64 bit              apt-get install zlib1g:i386        apt-get install libffi6:i386
+Debian/Ubuntu                     apt-get install zlib1g:i386        apt-get install libffi7:i386
 ================================= ================================== ======================================